Shincy Morris |

 Just Another Day

 As I started to ride back home, one of my candidates who was to attend an interview the next day called.
-I reached home and returned his call first though I could see my family waiting at the dinner table for me.
+I reached home and returned his call first as a recruiter though I could see my family waiting at the dinner table for me.
 After speaking to her family she had a change of mind and now wanted to know if the next employer can give her a 50% higher salary.

 I asked her to drop off the interview and told her that her change of mind at the last minute is not going to be accepted.
 I called the hiring manager and apologized for the no show in advance and headed for my dinner.